Cold Lap in Welding: What It Means and Why It Matters

 How MIG Welding Causes Cold Lap

-You control this through welding parameters: if you run low voltage with a high wire feed speed, you crowd metal into a puddle that can’t wet the base properly.
+You control this through welding parameters.
+If you run low voltage with a high wire feed speed, you crowd metal into a puddle that can’t wet the base properly.
 That imbalance distorts heat distribution, so penetration stays shallow and fusion stops short at the edges.

 Low voltage and high wire feed can crowd the puddle, limiting wetting and leaving shallow penetration.